masikol/ribogrove-tools/README.md

 ## Latest release

-(not yet) The first RiboGrove release (1.207) was constructed using scripts from this repo released under version 1.207 (as well).
+The first [RiboGrove release](http://mbio.bas-net.by/cager/en/ribogrove) (1.207) was constructed using scripts from this repo released under version 1.207 (as well).
 RefSeq release 207 was used for that, hence the RiboGrove release version.

 ## Contents: